TheScrawl/ncpyrpg/README.md

 # ncpyrpg
 What will eventually, hopefully, be an ncurses python-based top down old school rpg engine for easy and fast rpg game development

-We will see how far I actually get last time.
+We will see how far I actually get this time.

 ## What does it do so far?
 Newest to oldest changes